Timendus/chip8-test-suite/README.md

 For SUPER-CHIP, the test suite has been tested against real HP48 graphing calculators, in the various interpreters that exist for that system.
-[Gulrak](https://github.com/gulrak) from the CHIP-8 community has an HP48SX, and
+[Gulrak](https://github.com/gulrak) from the CHIP-8 community has both an HP48SX
-has been so kind as to test if the test suite ROMs behave as expected.
+and an HP48GX, and has been so kind as to check if the test suite ROMs behave as expected.

 ## XO-CHIP